Is recycling the answer?

 And, if they’re bought via unethical reprocessors in countries where environmental laws are lax, this dumped and incinerated waste can end up in the local environment, contaminating rivers and making its way to the sea.

 Historically, China is where most of the world’s plastic has ended up.
 It’s no coincidence that more than half of all the plastic pollution carried from the rivers to the ocean comes from the Yangtze.
 But at the end of 2017 China closed its doors to the most contaminated loads, putting the burden back on the rest of the world.
+UK plastics have been found dumped in Malaysia, Turkey and Poland, over the last few years.

 What about PACKAGING MADE FROM RECYCLED plastic?